SonaHakobyan/aca-csharp-2023/interoperable-libraries/assignment.md

 #### Geometry Library ( Visual Basic )

-- Develop a Geometry DLL that contains Point and Line types written in Visual Basic.
+- Develop a Geometry DLL that contains Point and Line types written in Visual Basic
-- Use Developer Command Prompt to compile Point.vb and Line.vb files into a single Geometry.dll using Visual Basic compiler (vbc.exe).
+- Use Developer Command Prompt to compile Point.vb and Line.vb files into a single Geometry.dll using Visual Basic compiler ( vbc.exe )

 ```vb
 Namespace Geometry